syncfusion-content/blazor-docs/blazor/dropdown-list/style.md

 ![Blazor DropDownList with Popup Width](./images/style/blazor_dropdown_width-popup-width.png)

-## Disable specfic items in dropdown list
+## Disable specific items in dropdown list

 Prevent some items in the popup list from selecting.
-This can be achieved by disabling the item for a specific dropdownlist component by adding the custom class for the popup element using the [CssClass](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_CssClass) property.
+This can be achieved by disabling the item for a specific dropdown list component by adding the custom class for the popup element using the [CssClass](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_CssClass) property.

-In the following code, a single list Item is hidden using jsinterop.
+In the following code, a single list Item is hidden using js interop.

 {% highlight cshtml %}